Eben60/GivEmXL.jl/docs/src/index.md

     throughout the text, "excel file" (no capitalisation) and "XLSX file" will be used interchangeably and denote files in the XLSX format, which can be produced and read by MS Excel as well as other software, e.g. LibreOffice.

 Now, you have developed a script for some computation or data analysis which they would be glad to use – but asking them to accept your programmers workflow would be asking too much.
 Building a full GUI for your script to be used by merely a couple of users would be an time-consuming overkill.
-Enter `GivEmExel`: with this package you are able to produce "somewhat interactive" packages for use by your non-programming colleagues.
+Enter `GivEmXL`: with this package you are able to produce "somewhat interactive" packages for use by your non-programming colleagues.

 ## Another package purpose